 When you start to use Laravel Forge with AWS you’ll need to create an IAM user with the right amount of permissions to create and manage your servers.
-This should always be from a least access principle.
+This should always be from the least access principle.
 The documentation of Laravel Forge suggests you’ll create a user with the policies

 AmazonVPCFullAccess.
-However this looks like a bit too much access in my opinion and my advice would be to initially grant access with these policies and closely monitor what features are actually necessary with the IAM Access Advisor.
+However, this looks like a bit too much access in my opinion and my advice would be to initially grant access with these policies and closely monitor what features are actually necessary with the IAM Access Advisor.

 When creating the Laravel Forge user you will need to enable programmatic access to provide Forge with an access key and secret.
-I’d like to point out that it is recommended to rotate these credentials every 90 days but I’ll suggest to make a reminder for every 60 days.
+I’d like to point out that it is recommended to rotate these credentials every 90 days but I’ll suggest making a reminder for every 60 days.
 Personal preferences though.

 Especially when you see inbound ports 0-65535 open it should warn you that something isn’t as it should be.
 AWS Security Advisors will also advise you to look at this because it is uncommon.
-My first step would be to modify this to allow SSH from the Laravel Forge servers (IP’s are available in their documentation), your own IP/bastion and just http/https for the web.
+My first step would be to modify this to allow SSH from the Laravel Forge servers (IPs are available in their documentation), your own IP/bastion, and just HTTP/HTTPS for the web.

-Whenever someone will try to access any other port on your domain it will be killed on network level within AWS and will never even reach your server.
+Whenever someone will try to access any other port on your domain it will be killed on network-level within AWS and will never even reach your server.

 Another big reason for setting these rules on the security group is that your AWS Console actually shows you the active rules applied to your instance.
-It can be really confusing if you’re going through the console, seeing all the ports open and when trying to connect realizing there is an UFW active on server level.
+It can be really confusing if you’re going through the console, seeing all the ports open and when trying to connect realizing there is a UFW active on the server level.

 Source Provider Credentials

 Alright, this is one that bit me in the ass pretty hard.
-When you add a source provider like GitHub to your Laravel Forge account the default behavior is that Laravel Forge generates an SSH key on the server and adds this key to the Source Provider user on account level.
+When you add a source provider like GitHub to your Laravel Forge account the default behavior is that Laravel Forge generates an SSH key on the server and adds this key to the Source Provider user on the account level.
 This means that this specific server can clone any repository that the user has access to.